sg61189/SRC/README.md

 Some other Algos -- Abstraction-refinement  techniques:
 ------------------------------------
 "Automatic Abstraction without Counterexamples," K. L. McMillan and N. Amla, Tools and Algorithms for the Construction and Analysis of Systems, 2003.

 "A single-instance incremental SAT formulation of proof- and counterexample-based abstraction," N. Een, A. Mishchenko, and N. Amla, FMCAD 2010.

 "GLA: gate-level abstraction revisited," A. Mishchenko, N. Een, R. K. Brayton, J. Baumgartner, H. Mony, and P. K. Nalla, DATE 2013.

-Property Directed Reachability (IC3)
-"Efficient Implementation of Property Directed Reachability," N. Een, A. Mishchenko, R. Brayton, FMCAD, 2011 Semiformal verification for bug hunting
+Property Directed Reachability (IC3):  "Efficient Implementation of Property Directed Reachability," N. Een, A. Mishchenko, R. Brayton, FMCAD, 2011

-"The Art of Semi-Formal Bug Hunting."
+Semiformal verification for bug hunting: "The Art of Semi-Formal Bug Hunting."
 P. Nalla, R. Gajavelly, J. Baumgartner, H. Mony, R. Kanzelman, A. Ivrii; ICCAD 2016.

 "An effective guidance strategy for abstraction guided simulation."
 F. M. de Paula, A J. Hu; DAC 2007.

 Some useful links: